sys920/React_myReads/README.md

 # code

-├── CONTRIBUTING.md
-├── README.md - This file.
-├── SEARCH_TERMS.md # The whitelisted short collection of available search terms for you to use with your app.
-├── package.json # npm package manager file.
-It's unlikely that you'll need to modify this.
-├── public
-│   └── index.html # DO NOT MODIFY
-└── src
-    ├── App.css # Styles for your app.
+./src/App.css:Styles for your app.
 Feel free to customize this as you desire.

-    ├── App.js # This is the root of your app.
-Contains static HTML right now.
-    ├── App.test.js # Used for testing.
-Provided with Create React App.
-Testing is encouraged, but not required.
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+./src/App.js:This is the main source code ./src/Book.js: The books shelf which have currentreading, wnat to see and  read ./src/BookSearch.js: The books which have serached from API ./src/ BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
-    ├── icons # Helpful images for your app.
+./src/icons/  images for your app.
 Use at your discretion.
-    │   ├── add.svg
-    │   ├── arrow-back.svg
-    │   └── arrow-drop-down.svg
-    ├── index.css # Global styles.
+./src/index.css # Global styles.
 You probably won't need to change anything here.
-    └── index.js # You should not need to modify this file.
+./src/index.js # You should not need to modify this file.
 It is used for DOM rendering only.

 # Backend Server